Jobs for Math Majors

-A math major is an incredibly useful degree that can lead to gainful and high-paying employment in a variety of fields — particularly in finance and computer science.
+Math degrees are an incredibly useful degree that can lead to gainful and high-paying employment in a variety of fields.
 Many math majors end up working for private corporations as economists, actuaries or various kinds of data analysts, though there are also ample opportunities in government and education.
-It’s a difficult degree, but for those who love numbers, it can be an ideal career path.
+Math degrees are a difficult degree, but for those who love numbers, it can be an ideal career path.

 Here is a list of 12 possible jobs for math majors: